 The next thing to do is follow relevant individuals, influencers, companies and groups.
 If you make this industry or specific to the jobs you are looking for then your LinkedIn feed will be full of the latest blogs, news and jobs that are relevant to you.
 This will help to build your knowledge as well as give you opportunities.
 You can also join in on discussions that are going on, share stories that you like and leave insightful comments.
 All of this will help you build connections, a personal professional brand and ultimately more career opportunities.

 LinkedIn is a great way of directly finding jobs too.
 Go into the jobs section and career interests section and set your job search preferences.
 You’ll then be able to search for jobs, but you’ll also get recommended jobs in your feed and emails about roles that are relevant to you.
-Also make sure your preferences say you’re open to recruiters!
+Also, make sure your preferences say you’re open to recruiters!
 Watch our tutorial here on how to set this up.